 Fiber-Optic Jacketing

-Avantes offers different jacketing material for different applications.
-Standard fiber-optic cables and bifurcated cables are protected by Kevlar-reinforced polypropylene inner tubing with PVC red outer jackets.
-All of our standard reflection probes are protected by a flexible stainless steel jacket with an interlocking profile (BX) or a chrome-plated brass outer jacket, with a hooked profile (ME) for optimum strain relief with silicon or PTFE inner tubing.
+Avantes offers different jacketing materials for different applications.
+Standard fiber-optic cables and bifurcated cables are protected by Kevlar-reinforced polypropylene inner tubing with PVC red or black outer jackets.
+All of our standard reflection probes are protected by a flexible stainless steel jacket with an interlocking profile (BX) or a chrome-plated brass outer jacket with a hooked profile (ME) for optimum strain relief with silicon or PTFE inner tubing.

 For waterproofing and some medical applications, stainless-steel spiral jacketing with Glassilk and grey outer silicon rubber coating can be provided.
 Inside this jacket, silicon or PTFE inner tubing is used as well.
 For heavy industrial environments, we advise the metal stainless steel (-BX) jacketing.
 It features a tensile strength of 950N.
 Especially for small, flexible, endoscopic probes, we use PVC rubber jacketing.
 Some specifics on the jacketing can be found in the technical information below.
 Contact us if you have any special requirements.